Valonia ventricosa: Physiology

-Reproduction occurs by segregative cell division, where the multinucleate parent cell makes child cells, and individual rhizoids form new bubbles, which become separate from the parent cell.

 Studies

 Valonia ventricosa has been studied particularly because the cells are so unusually large that they provide a convenient subject for studying the transfer of water and water-soluble molecules across biological membranes.
 It was concluded that the properties of permeability in both osmosis and diffusion were identical, and that urea and formaldehyde molecules did not require any kind of postulated water-filled pores in the membrane to move through it.
-In studying the cellulose lattice, and its orientation in biological structures, Valonia ventricosa has undergone extensive X-ray analytical procedures.
-It has also been studied for its electrical properties, due to its unusually high electrical potential relative to the seawater that surrounds it.
+In studying the cellulose lattice and its orientation in biological structures, Valonia ventricosa has undergone extensive X-ray analytical procedures.
+It has also been studied for its electrical properties due to its unusually high electrical potential relative to the seawater that surrounds it.

 In aquaria

-Valonia ventricosa is considered a pest by some aquarium owners as it can reproduce quickly and potentially endanger the health of fish or other organisms.
+Valonia ventricosa is considered a pest by some aquarium owners, as it can reproduce quickly and potentially endanger the health of fish or other organisms.